 It is possible to solve this problem in a couple of different ways:

-1. You can pursue a quiet title action, which is a 3 – 9 month legal lawsuit which can clear this title issue through the courts.
+1. You can pursue a quiet title action, which is a legal proceeding that can clear this title issue through the courts.
 Typically the cost will be about $2,500+ (all in).

 2. You can use a tax deed title clearing service.
 Assuming the county followed the correct procedures (and the vast majority of them do), this option typically takes less than two months to complete and will cost somewhere in the range of $1,950 – $2,150.